 Are There Post-Credits Scenes?

-No, there are no post-credits scenes in Death at a Funeral.
-The story concludes before the credits roll.
+There are no post-credits scenes in Death at a Funeral.
+The final scene on the roof serves as the movie’s comedic button.

 Type of Movie